-Novel Therapy Shows Promise for Lung Cancer Patients with Rare EGFR Mutation - NewsBreak
+Novel therapy shows promise for lung cancer patients with rare EGFR mutation - NewsBreak

-Novel Therapy Shows Promise for Lung Cancer Patients with Rare EGFR Mutation

-Newswise — TAMPA, Fla. — Lung cancer is the leading cause of cancer death among men and women in the United States, regardless of ethnicity.
+Lung cancer is the leading cause of cancer death among men and women in the United States, regardless of ethnicity.
 Non-small cell lung cancer is the most common form of the disease, accounting for 84% of all diagnoses.
 One option for this group of patients is targeted therapy, a type of treatment that attacks specific genes and proteins within a cancer cell.
-Moffitt Cancer Center is part of a multinational, early phase clinical trial evaluating a new targeted therapy for patients with metastatic or unresectable non-small cell lung cancer who have a specific genetic mutation: EGFR Ex20Ins.www.newswise.com
+Moffitt Cancer Center is part of a multinational, early phase clinical trial evaluating a new targeted therapy for patients with metastatic or unresectable non-small cell lung cancer who have a specific genetic mutation: EGFR Ex20Ins.www.sciencedaily.com

 Comments / 0